 - Common sense (A good way to be mistaken with complete confidence.)

-- Pattern recognition (Patterns, coincidence, and personal bias look alike.)”
+- Pattern recognition (Patterns, coincidence, and personal bias look alike.)

-Nevertheless, the filter is useful.
+Its brevity is what makes the filter is useful.

 Observe Adams’ skepticism regarding the ability of any of these items to give you an absolute insight into reality.